 All Students’ Unions pay reasonable remuneration for expenses incurred as a result of carry out duties in your role.

 Students’ Union Boards are typically made up as follows:

 Appointed External Trustees, recruited from outside the organisation

 The Officer Trustees are elected by the generality of students or by their peers in a specific sub-grouping of students in large, high profile annual elections.

 We are all committed to ensure our trustees are enabled to carry out their duties to the highest standard.
-With this in mind, an induction programme will be laid on for successful applicants with additional development opportunities provided when recognised.
+With this in mind, your specific Union will lay on an induction programme for successful applicants with additional development opportunities provided when recognised.